-A CA issues Issuer Personal Key certificates, below IPK certificates, using a specific CA key.
+EMV CA supports several CAs, which may each have a number of self-signed CA certificates.
+A CA issues Issuer Personal Key certificates using a specific CA key.
 A CA can be set up to be compliant with either MasterCard or VISA.
 The compliance determines which formats are used for data exchange with other systems.
 EMV CA manages all certificate related tasks:

 The Authenticator is scalable and is used by customers for managing anywhere from a few hundred users to several million.